Using an App to Track Blood Sugar Levels From Your Glucose Meter

 Apps make these calculations and graphs in shareable formats, like PDFs or spreadsheets, that you can send to your healthcare provider or others in your support system.
 Some apps even give you the option of sending data automatically to your provider, making it that much easier for them to support you.

-And if your app is integrated with your glucose meter or CGM (continuous glucose monitor) it can pretty much eliminate any need to manually record any of your blood sugar readings.
+And if your app is integrated with your blood glucose meter or continuous glucose monitor (CGM) it can pretty much eliminate any need to manually record any of your blood sugar readings.

 We’re even starting to see tracking apps that gather data from more than one device.
 If you also use a fitness tracker or a smart insulin pen you might be able to use a single app to capture data from all of them in one place.